 Taking on a huge project?
 I can relate.
 This year has been a rollercoaster with three weddings (one my own!), a funeral, and a career change.
 Throughout it all, I learned some surprising life lessons that linger on.
 If you're embarking on something big too, you might find these insights helpful.
-Let’s begin!

 Content:

 This is my first truly, 100% free morning in… um, forever?
 No to-dos on scraps of paper.
+No tasks on my phone's calendar.
 No appointments to hurry to.
-No tasks on my phone's list.
-No plans at all!
-Just me, my coffee (still warm, still perfect) and this big, beautiful day ahead of me.
+NO. PLANS.
+AT.
+ALL!

-Then, out of nowhere, I notice a weird feeling.
-Not bad, not good, just... strange.
-A little restless.
-A little hollow.
 What is this?
 And then it hits me.
-Oh my gosh.
+OMG.
 I know this.
 I know this!
 I haven’t felt it in ages.

 I’m bored.